 On one occasion, the abbot sent Theodore to Alexandria to purchase bread for the monastery.
 On the way home, he stopped at the monastery of Enata to spend the night.

 In spite of two years of stringent fasting and vigil, Theodore was still beautiful.
-And a woman who was visiting the monastery tried to seduce him.
+A woman who was visiting the monastery tried to seduce him.
 Theodore refused.
 So the woman found another lover, and became pregnant.
-And when her father wanted to know who the father of the child was, she said it was the monk Theodore.
+When her father wanted to know who the father of the child was, she said it was the monk Theodore.

 The monks of Enata brought the child to Theodore’s monastery, accusing him of fornication.
 At first the abbot didn’t believe the accusation, but eventually all of Theodore’s brothers turned against him, and the abbot as well.
 They turned him out of the monastery with the child.

 After seven years, the monks begged the abbot to welcome Theodore back to the monastery.
-He returned with the child.
-And for another two years, the two of them lived in seclusion, as Theodore taught him everything he needed to know to live a life in godliness and contentment.
+He returned with the child, and for another two years, the two of them lived in seclusion, as Theodore taught the child everything he needed to know to live a life in godliness and contentment.

 The monk Theodore becomes St. Theodora